 Undergraduate courses in psychology, counseling, social work, etc. are great places to add a lecture about suicide prevention and treatment or assign an activity specific to suicide.
 This education can not only begin to lay a foundation of knowledge for future training specific to treating those at-risk, but also dispel myths about suicide – an important aspect of campus suicide prevention initiatives.
 CAMS offers a couple of options for adding a lecture or activity to an existing course.

-This three-hour course covers suicide statistics/epidemiology, risk factors and warning signs of suicide, contemporary research regarding why people die by suicide, and an overview of suicide-specific interventions, including but not limited to CAMS.
+This three-hour course consisting of five 20-30 minute videos covers suicide statistics/epidemiology, risk factors and warning signs of suicide, contemporary research regarding why people die by suicide, and an overview of suicide-specific interventions, including but not limited to CAMS.

 This lecture could be assigned outside of class with related activities, such as class discussions or an assigned reflection paper.
 Additional materials such as potential reflection questions and exam/quiz questions are available upon request.
 It would be a nice addition to broader courses in human services (e.g., abnormal psychology/psychopathology, systems of psychotherapy/counseling, etc.).

-This one-hour video is an unscripted demonstration of the CAMS risk assessment and treatment planning tools performed by the creator, Dr. David Jobes.
+This one-hour course consisting of four videos is an unscripted demonstration of the CAMS risk assessment and treatment planning tools performed by the creator, Dr. David Jobes.
 This could be assigned outside of class with related activities, such as class discussions or an assigned reflection paper.
 Generally, this would be a shorter option of the 3-hour primer and clinical demonstration of CAMS described above.
 Additional materials such as potential reflection questions and exam/quiz questions are available upon request.